 Colleagues recruited will have access to seed money and appropriate research facilities/support, as well as a generous array of competitive research funding from Hong Kong’s Research Grants Council, the Innovation and Technology Commission, and other external sources.

 Interested candidates should have relevant expertise, a proven research record, and the readiness to contribute to an interdisciplinary research team.
 They should be talented, motivated and committed to the Lab to make it a sustainable research hub.

-Depending on the rank, appointments may be made either with tenured status or on tenure track with an initial contract of three years.
+The above positions are on tenure-track with initial appointment on three-year fixed-term contracts.
 Re-appointments thereafter will be subject to mutual agreement and availability of funding.
+Tenured appointments, if applicable, are expected to be attained within six years.
 Rank and salary will be commensurate with qualifications and experience.

-Prospective applicants who wish to discuss the positions are welcome to contact the Co-chair of the Search Committee: Prof Yi-Ke GUO, Vice-President (Research and Development) at firstname.lastname@example.org or Prof. Ed SNAPE, Dean of School of Business at email@example.com.
+Prospective applicants who wish to discuss the positions are welcome to contact the Co-chair of the Search Committee: Prof. Aiping LYU, Dean of School of Chinese Medicine at email@example.com or Prof. Pong Chi YUEN, Associate Dean of Faculty of Science at firstname.lastname@example.org.